theodore-norvell/cogent/README.md

 The defaults will work as long as the duration is not too long and the TICK events happen at a reasonable rate.

-For example, suppose the `unsigned int` type is 16 bits.
+For example, suppose the `TIME_T` type is 16 bits.
 Suppose a state is entered when the time is 1 day after time 0.
 That's 8.64e7 ms. This will be reduced mod 2^16 (= 65,536), which gives 23,552.
 That will be time `then`.
 If we need to wait 1 minute, that's 60000 ms. Suppose one minute and 1s goes by before the expression is checked.
 That means the time will be `now` = (8.64e7+61,000) mod 2^16 = 19,016.
 Note that `then` is a bigger number than `now`.
 So the comparison is `(unsigned int)(60000u) <= (unsigned int)(now-then)`, with then and now being of type `unsigned int`, which works out to `60000u <= 61000u`, which is true.
-You can see that with a duration of one minute, the condition needs to be checked within 5.536 seconds of the condition becoming true.
+If we have a transition labelled with `[SomeConditon]`, that implicitly means `after(0s)aYou can see that with a duration of one minute, the condition needs to be checked within 5.536 seconds of the condition becoming true.
 So it is a bad idea in this case to have waits of more than about one minute.

-If more time is needed, `TIME_T` can be redefined as `unsigned long int` and `TO_DURATION` to tack `ul` on the end of the number.
-If that `unsigned long int` type is a 32-bit unsigned type, we would be good for durations up to about 2^32 ms or 49.7 days.
+If more time is needed, `TIME_T` can be redefined to `uint32_1`.
+(It would be wise then to redefine `TO_DURATION` to tack `ul` on the end of the number for portability to machines where 32 bits is considered "long".)
+Then we would be good for durations up to about 2^32 ms or 49.7 days.

 This works because the subtraction of unsigned int from unsigned int gives an unsigned int.
 If `TIME_T` were defined as `unsigned short` the story is different, since an unsigned short minus an unsigned short gives an int that might be negative.
 The conversion back to `TIME_T` should bring that int back to a positive number.